Raspberrynani/ft_solocendence/README.md

-Errm, this is my solocendence, please do not use this code, I am NOT proud of the ways I have coded this
+Errm, this is my solocendence, solo transcendence, please do not use this code, I am NOT proud of the ways I have coded this

 source venv/bin/activate